 If you have a Facebook account, ScreenFlow enables you to encode and publish your projects directly to Facebook.
 Select File > Publish to > Facebook to display the Facebook Sign In window.
+Select Video Encoding, Framerate, and Options.

-Select video encoding and options.
-If you check Save Copy to Disk the Location button is enabled, enabling you to select the location for the file to be written to disk.
+If you check Save Copy to Disk the Location button is enabled so you can select the location where the file is written to disk.
 If you do not choose a location, the file will be saved to your Movies folder.
 If you do not specify a file extension, .mp4 will be used.